Is it cheaper to cook or dine out this Thanksgiving?

 But this year, sharing a meal at a restaurant might be the smartest thing to do on Thanksgiving.

 A new report published by Wells Fargo suggests your favorite Thanksgiving dishes could cost you about the same at a restaurant, as they would if you made them yourself.
-According to the Bureau of Labor Statistics Consumer Price Index (CPI) data from November 2021, the cost of food at your average restaurant increased at a slower rate (5.79%) than from your local grocery store (9.81%).
+According to the Bureau of Labor Statistics Consumer Price Index (CPI) data from November 2021, the cost of food at your average restaurant increased at a slower rate (5.79 percent) than from your local grocery store (9.81 percent).

 The narrowing of this gap means some dishes at your favorite restaurant are closer in price to the food you purchase to eat at home.